 Use Both Decision Making Systems to Motivate Change

 In the social and public spheres, activities like policy papers and conferences can be all rationality and no emotion, a rider without an elephant.
 On the other hand, activities like street demonstrations can be all emotion and no rationality, an elephant with no rider and no path.

-In the end, joining emotion to reason gives your marketing the power to motivate change.
+In the end, joining emotion to reason gives your marketing the power your need for promoting organizational change.